Temps and termites are on the rise. Schedule your free inspection today.

 What you need to know about the spotted lanternfly

-Spotted lanternflies prefer to live on plants and trees, including ornamental, woody, and fruit trees; vegetables; herbs; grains; and vines.
-Their preferred host is the Tree of Heaven.
+Spotted lanternflies prefer to live on plants and trees, including ornamental, woody, fruit trees, vegetables, herbs, grains, and vines.
+Their preferred host is the tree of heaven.

 There is one generation of spotted lanternfly each year.
-Spotted lanternflies lay their eggs in the fall, which then hatch in the spring.
-Each egg mass contains 30–50 eggs.
-Once hatched, the spotted lanternfly goes through four nymph stages.
-Adults emerge in July and are active until winter.
+Females lay their eggs in the fall, which then hatch in the spring.
+The Spotted lanternfly goes through four nymph stages before vadults emerge, usually in July.
+These remain active until winter, but lanternfly winter survival rates are low, as the adults do not survive the cold temperatures.
+Only the eggs overwinter, allowing the cycle to restart each spring.

 Spotted lanternflies feed on the sap of leaves, stems, and trunks of plants and trees.
-They end up sucking in more sap than they can handle, causing them to excrete the rest of it.
+They end up sucking in more sap than they can handle, causing them to excrete the excess.
 This excretion is a sticky substance that can grow mold and attract other insects.

 Where are spotted lanternflies found?